jasonljasonl/vinted_like/README.md

-# 🛍️ Vinted Like
+# 🛍️ Loopi

-Vinted Like is a full-stack e-commerce platform designed to simulate a real-world online store experience.
+Loopi is a full-stack e-commerce platform designed to simulate a real-world online store experience.
 It allows users to create and manage product listings, handle shopping carts, and place orders, complete with user authentication, media uploads, and cart checkout functionality.

 ---